f5devcentral/f5-distributed-cloud-labs-101/application/docs/state1/HTTPlb2.rst

 #.
 Click "*Save and Exit* to create the HTTP Load Balancer.

 Once the HTTP Load Balancer has been deployed, you should now be able to go to the DNS name that you entered previously in a web browser.
+The FQDN we used in our example is http://labuser-brews.gsa.f5demos.com.
+Your FQDN should follow the format of [unique name]-brews.[supplied domain name for your tenant].

 .. |app-context| image:: ../_static/app-context.png